jpmorganchase/modular/docs/package-types/esm-view.md

 can be loaded at runtime.
 See [this page](../concepts/supported-cra.md) for a detailed list of supported features.

+## Custom index.html

+By deafult, the `index.html` that loads the ESM view in standalone mode is created automatically by Modular.
+If you want to specify your own index file, just create your `public/index.html` file in your ESM view workspace directory.

 ## Build

 To [build](../commands/build.md) your ESM View for deployment, run: